 2.63 A conflict of interest may be pecuniary (that is, arising from the Minister's direct financial interests) or non-pecuniary (concerning, for example, a member of the Minister's family).
 A conflict of interest may be direct or indirect.
 Ministers must consider all types of interest when assessing whether any of their personal interests may conflict with, or be perceived to conflict with, their ministerial responsibilities.

 2.64 Pecuniary interests are financial interests such as assets, debts, and gifts.
-A pecuniary conflict of interest may arise if a Minister could reasonably be perceived as standing to gain or lose financially from decisions or acts for which he or she is responsible, or from information to which he or she has access.
+A pecuniary conflict of interest may arise if a Minister could reasonably be perceived as standing to gain or lose financially from decisions or acts for which they are responsible, or from information to which they have access.
 A pecuniary conflict of interest could, for example, relate to the value of land or shares that a Minister owns, or the turnover of a business in which a Minister has an ownership interest.
+Ministers’ investments in managed funds will not usually create a conflict of interest for a Minister (where those funds are broadly diversified, and the Minister has no control over investment decisions).

 - attempting to intercede on their behalf on some official matter;